 - It is efficient for larger pieces of data and helps in improving the updating speed which in turn reduces redundancy and hence removes inconsistency helping the database to remain in a consistent state.

 - It allows concurrent access which is much needed in today’s world.
-Plus it allows the addition of security constraints to a specific as well to the whole database.
+Plus it allows the addition of security constraints to a specific as well as to the whole database.

 - In addition in case of failure during the execution of a transaction, the entire transaction executes or doesn’t execute at all, this helps in maintaining the consistency of the database.